1. What is General Course?

 7. When and how should I apply?

 We have 2 intakes (April & October) annually and registration would usually open about one month before.
-You may download the application form when registration opens.
+Application form would be made available online when registration opens.
 Please check out on our website & Facebook page for updates.

 (Language course URL) http://www.jfkl.org.my/language/learners/nihongo-kouza/